menu

 Living in Riverside

 Riverside is a somewhat small village located in the state of Illinois.
 With a population of 8,940 people and two associated neighborhoods, Riverside is the 235th largest community in Illinois.
-Riverside has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Riverside was built prior to World War II, making it one of the older and more historic villages in the country.

 Riverside home prices are not only among the most expensive in Illinois, but Riverside real estate also consistently ranks among the most expensive in America.